-A note about unaffiliated study abroad programs: We strongly encourage students to apply to study abroad on our affiliated programs.
+Unaffiliated study abroad programs: Students are strongly encouraged to apply to study abroad on our affiliated programs.
 We have close working relationships with these programs and deem them to be of high quality in terms of academic standards, housing, cultural immersion, and administrative support services.
 Additionally, students who receive financial aid while at Northwestern will not be able to use their aid on an unaffiliated program.
 Students may be granted permission to apply to an unaffiliated program or unaffiliated foreign institution only if they have a specialized academic need that cannot be met by one of our affiliated programs.
 For more information about this policy please read Studying Abroad on an Unaffiliated Program.

-The NU Study Abroad Application requires approval of departmental and/or school advisers, depending on the school.
+The Northwestern Study Abroad Application requires approval of departmental and/or school advisers, depending on the School.

 - Students are responsible for scheduling an in-person meeting to go over their study abroad course plan with you.